BenergyRacing/racing-data-converter/docs/JSON.md

-# racing-data-converter JSON log format
+# Racing Data Converter JSON log format

 The format exported/imported as "JSON" in the racing-data-converted library is a JSON object containing raw data frames as well as channel information.